Romani people: Possible migration route

-The ancestors of the Roma may have emerged from what is now Rajasthan, migrating to the northwest (to what is now Punjab) around 250 BCE.
-Their subsequent westward migration, possibly in waves, is now believed to have occurred beginning in about 500 CE.

-It has also been suggested that emigration from India may have taken place in the context of the raids by Mahmud of Ghazni.
-As these soldiers were defeated, they were moved west with their families into the Byzantine Empire.
-The author Ralph Lilley Turner theorised a central Indian origin of Romani followed by a migration to northwest India as it shares a number of ancient isoglosses with central Indo-Aryan languages in relation to realization of some sounds of Old Indo-Aryan.
-This is lent further credence by its sharing exactly the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers.
-The overall morphology suggests that Romani participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages, thus indicating that the proto-Roma did not leave the Indian subcontinent until late in the second half of the first millennium.
+Romani ancestors may have emerged from what became Rajasthan and migrated northwest to what became Punjab around 250 BCE.
+Their subsequent westward migration, possibly in waves, was dated around 500 CE.
+The migration may have taken place in the context of the raids of Mahmud of Ghazni.
+As these soldiers were defeated, they moved westward with their families into the Byzantine Empire.
+A central Indian origin for Romani followed by a migration to northwest India, is supported by ancient isoglosses with Central Indo-Aryan languages in the realization of some Old Indo-Aryan sounds.
+This is further supported by its sharing patterns with northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers.
+The overall morphology suggests that Romani participated in some of the developments leading to the emergence of New Indo-Aryan languages, thus indicating that the proto-Roma did not leave the Indian subcontinent until the late second half of the first millennium.

-A number of Armenian-origin words in the Romani language indicate that Romanies passed through Armenia prior to linguistic changes of the 9th century.
-They arrived in the Balkans—Europe proper—during the Byzantine period.
+Armenian-origin words in the Romani language indicate that Roma passed through Armenia before the linguistic changes of the 9th century.
+They arrived in the Balkans, and thus in Europe proper, during the Byzantine period.

 Ethnic identities conflated with the Roma

-Romani people have a long history of taking on different identities of, or being associated with, various ethnic groups.
+Romani people have a long history of adopting other ethnic identities or getting labeled as members of other ethnic groups.